boxofbytes/pong-sh/README.md

 # pong-sh
-ASCII Pong in a single Linux shell script that runs on your terminal.
+ASCII Pong with color in a single Linux shell script that runs on your terminal.
 ( Image from `gnome-screenshot` )

 ![Screenshot](./examples/gameplay.png)